jiankaiwang/ckanext-geoview/README.rst

 **Note:** This is a work in progress, if you can help with `OpenLayers`_ or `Leaflet`_ development, check the `Issues` section for what needs to be done or add a new issue.

+The original ckanext-geoview version is hosted on github.com/ckan.
+The current version is customized for Taiwan CDC Open Data Portal.

 ------------
 Installation